 Remember, you shouldn’t carry a credit card balance.
 Don’t run up a big balance just to get points.
 That will defeat the purpose of travel hacking.

 Also, don’t add an extra card for your spouse.
 Your spouse can apply for a card separately and get the bonus too.
 You can also use the Chase refer a friend program to get more bonuses.
 See more below.

-Chase have some really good signup bonuses right now.
+Chase has some really good signup bonuses right now.
 Check them out.

 Chase Business Preferred – The current signup bonus is 80,000 points after spending $5,000 in the first 3 months.
 This is the best bonus available at this time.
 You don’t need to have a business to apply for a business credit card.
 You can just select “Sole Proprietor” as business type and use your SSN as the tax ID.
 The annual fee is $95/year, but it’s worth it.
 This card also has no foreign transaction fee which is a great benefit if you travel internationally.

 Chase Freedom – This is a great card with no annual fees.
 The current signup bonus is $150 after spending $500 in the first 3 months.
 This is my default card.